hexagonal717/cartbox/README.md

-# React e-Commerce
+# CartBox

 ## Description

-This is a full-stack eCommerce website built with React for the frontend and Express for the backend.
+CartBox is a full-stack e-commerce website built with React for the frontend and Express for the backend.
 It includes features such as product listings, user authentication, shopping cart functionality, and more.
 The website is designed to provide a seamless shopping experience for users.

 ## Features